aiven/aiven-docs/docs/products/postgresql/get-started.md

 4. Use [psql](howto/connect-psql) to
     connect to the PostgreSQL instance by the following command:

     ```
     psql SERVICE_URI_OF_YOUR_SERVICE
     ```

 ## Load a test dataset in PostgreSQL

-If you\'re checking out PostgreSQL, loading a test dataset will give you something to look at.
+If you're checking out PostgreSQL, loading a test dataset will give you something to look at.
 This example uses `dellstore2`, a standard store dataset with products, orders, inventory and customer information.